ivuyiswa96/library.management.system/README.md

 The unit tests cover the following core functionalities:

 - Creating a book
 - Retrieving a book by ID
-- Updating a book
 - Deleting a book

 These tests are implemented using the **xUnit** testing framework.